 The Bug Club Phonics teaching programme follows this structure.

 Children are taught within their class and any additional support required is delivered in small groups.
 Within Early Years and Key Stage 1 classes, phonics is taught discreetly in a daily session that lasts up to one hour.
 Children then apply their new skills when reading books from the Bug Club scheme which match the letters and sounds that they have previously learnt.

 Teachers draw upon observations and continuous assessment to ensure children are challenged and to identify children who may need additional support.
 Timely intervention is planned for those children who are working below expected levels as soon as their needs are identified.

 In Year One, children build upon the phonic knowledge acquired in Early Years and further develop their segmenting and blending of more complex words based on their reading ability.
 When children move beyond Phase 5 phonics and a predominantly phonics approach to reading, then children are taught a broader range of reading skills to develop their understanding of the texts they read.
 Throughout Key Stage Two the teaching of phonics will continue as deemed necessary and in line with each child’s stage of development, with the expectation that all children will become fluent readers secure in word building and recognition skills.

 All children are encouraged to read at home with an adult on a regular basis.
-They take books home matched to their phonic/reading ability until children become fluent readers and then children are encouraged to select books that they choose to read.
-Children from Year 2 to Year 6 have access to Fiction Express, an online reading platform to further promote reading for pleasure.
-Children can also access allocated, levelled Bug Club eBooks online to read both at school and at home.
-Children in KS2 are encouraged to bring books from home if they wish and opportunities are given daily to read.
-Reception children take Phonics homework home each week linked to the sounds they have learned in class to practise the recognition and writing of the letter and its sound.
+Children have access to books matched to their phonic/reading ability until children become fluent readers.
+Through the engaging online reading world, which strengthens home school links, children can also access allocated, levelled Bug Club eBooks online to read both at school and at home.
+Children in Reception take Phonics homework home each week linked to the sounds they have learned in class to practise the recognition and writing of the letter and its sound.